Professor Michael Wood events

 Michael Wood is the University's Professor in Public History.
 He teaches undergraduate and postgraduate students at the University, leads historical field trips and gives three public lectures a year.

-The Story of England - Peoples History Museum (26 February 2015)
+The Story of England - People's History Museum

 Lectures in schools